-large Kanban board located on the plant floor that tracks work items as they move through the production process.
+In a manual Kanban system, there are physical Kanban Cards for each unit of inventory (or batch) that are located in item bins, shelves, palettes, etc. The Card indicates a replenishment signal for that item.
+Typically there is also a large Kanban board located on the plant floor that tracks work items as they move through the production process.
 The drawbacks of manual Kanban systems are that they are prone to data entry errors and Cards can be lost or misplaced.
 Manual Kanbans also have a threshold; it's been recommended that they only be used in environments with less than 200 items to track.

 The largest drawback of the manual Kanban system, however, is that it is not automated, nor does it provide real-time demand signals across the organization.
-As such, communication challenges surface:
+As such, communication challenges surface::

-- Across departments within a company. - Between the purchasing organization and suppliers where there are mixed methods (e.g., some products are utilizing Push forecasts while other products are using Kanban signals). - When parts pass between multiple divisions or locations.
+- Across departments within a company. - Between the purchasing organization and suppliers where there are mixed methods (e.g., some products are utilizing Push forecasts while other products are using Kanban signals). - •• When parts pass between multiple divisions or locations.

-The big difference between a Pull and Push-based system, is that a Kanban system "pulls" inventory and work through the system based upon ACTUAL customer Demand.
 Many times, a Kanban system is implemented manually to start.
-This can help ease the organizational transition to the Pull signaling method for more changeresistant environments and provides the opportunity to implement Kanban as a pilot program to test the process and work out the issues.
+This can help ease the organizational transition to the Pull signaling method for more change-resistant environments and provides the opportunity to implement Kanban as a pilot program to test the process and work out the issues.
 Usually simple processes are used in this approach.
-And, like all new processes, there are valuable lessons to be learned:
+And, like all new processes, there are valuable lessons to be learned::

-- How to size the K-Loops (number of Kanbans in the process). - How to use Spike Kanban Cards when demand increases.
-(A Spike Card is used to quickly increase inventory to account for sudden and temporary increases in demand.) - When to remove Kanban Cards as demand trends downward. - Identifying data that is important for monitoring line performance. - Understanding how changes in supplier performance and lead-times impact K-Loop sizing.
+- •• How to size the K-Loops (number of Kanbans in the process). - How to use Spike Kanban Cards when demand increases.
+(A Spike Card is used to quickly increase inventory to account for sudden and temporary increases in demand.) - •• When to remove Kanban Cards as demand trends downward. - •• Identifying data that is important for monitoring line performance. - • Understanding how changes in supplier performance and lead-times impact K-Loop sizing.